Last Updated on 13/08/2025

 3. Employ Email Marketing

-Email marketing remains one of the best techniques of low-cost lead follow-up and client communication.
+Email marketing remains one of the best techniques for low-cost lead follow-up and client communication.
 Segment your list to send customized emails with updates on new property listings, current market trends, or home buying and selling tips.

 4. Leverage Influencer Marketing

 You will dramatically extend your reach by collaborating with local influencers in lifestyle, design, or real estate.
-Influencers can create more authentic content that resonates with their audience and helps you connect with potential clients.
+Influencers can create more authentic content that resonates with their audience and helps them connect with potential clients.

 5. Utilize Video Marketing